m-vdb/getethic.com/README.md

 # getethic.com
-The anding page of Ethic.
+The landing page of Ethic.